State Park Horse Trails — Park Entry Permit Required

 Fort Robinson State Park

 Fort Robinson is located in Nebraska's Pine Ridge in Northwestern Nebraska.
 It is truly a horse rider's paradise and Nebraska's premier horse destination location.
 It offers 22,000 acres with many miles of trails and fire service roads to ride.
 Fort Robinson provides great accommodations for both horse and rider.
 You can put your horse up in one of many stalls available in the large barns at Fort Robinson.
 While your horse enjoys comfortable accommodations, the rider may kick back in one of the many campsites (primitive to full hookups) or for those that don't wish to camp, lodge rooms and beautiful spacious cabins for groups and/or individuals are available to enjoy (reservations are recommended).
-For more riding, the Pine Ridge offers U.S. Forest Service – Nebraska National Forest land that provides many more miles of trails at the Wood Reserve adjacent to the Fort and many more trails not a far trailer ride away (See Pine Ridge Trail brochure included).
+For more riding, the Pine Ridge offers U.S. Forest Service – Nebraska National Forest land that provides many more miles of trails at the Wood Reserve adjacent to the Fort and many more trails not a far trailer ride away.